ryangray/quickfont/README.md

     Key            Function

-    Enter          Go into edit mode for the current character Shift+1 and 2  Change the application background color Shift+3        Save the font to tape
+    Enter          Go into edit mode for the current character Shift+1        Show the character byte codes
+    Shift+2        Cycle the application background color
-    Shift+4        Load a font from tape
-    Shift+5 or 8   Change the preview box background color Shift+6 or 7   Change the preview box foreground color Shift+9        Enter the test mode to type with the font Shift+0        Toggle editing the UDG characters in the A-U characters SymbolShift+q  Quit the program
+    Shift+3        Save the font or UDGs to tape Shift+4        Load a font or UDGs from tape Shift+5 or 8   Change the preview box background color Shift+6 or 7   Change the preview box foreground color Shift+9        Switch between editing the font and editing the UDG characters in the A-U characters
+    Shift+0        Enter the test mode to type with the font SymbolShift+q  Quit the program
     Shift+Symbol   Enter a one-keypress extended mode to get the characters Shift      [ ] ~| \ { } and copyright by then pressing y u a s d f g or p